spotify/web-playback-sdk/README.md

 ## Creating an issue

-If you’ve found a bug in the Web API, or have ideas on how we could improve it, please [create a GitHub issue and fill out the required information][New GitHub Issue].
+If you’ve found a bug in the Web Playback SDK, or have ideas on how we could improve it, please [create a GitHub issue and fill out the required information][New GitHub Issue].
 It’s greatly appreciated.

 We will triage the request and mark it as one of the following types: